- Meet the Regents

 - Two university alumni/ae to be appointed by the Board of Regents on recommendation of the president from a panel nominated by the Alumni Association which panel shall contain twice the number to be appointed.
 Appointed alumni/ae members shall serve for terms of two years each, so adjusted that one vacancy shall occur each year.

-- Two students appointed by the Board of Regents on recommendation of the president from a panel nominated by MSA which panel shall contain twice the number to be appointed.
+- Two students appointed by the Board of Regents on recommendation of the president from a panel nominated by Central Student Government which panel shall contain twice the number to be appointed.
 Appointed student members shall serve for terms of two years each, so adjusted that one vacancy shall occur each year.

 - The provost and executive vice president for academic affairs, the vice president for development, the vice president for government relations, the vice president and secretary of the university, and the president.